Last Updated on March 6, 2023 by Maryam Siddiqui

 |D2 Visa||The Business Visa helps you start or expand your existing business.
 You help the economy by contributing to taxes and creating new jobs.|

 |D3 Visa||Highly Qualified Worker Visa is for experts with ample experience and growing careers.|

 |D4 & D5 Visa||The Study Visa allows students to study at higher education institutions.
 The applicant must be enrolled in a Portuguese educational establishment.|

 |D6 Visa||The Family Reunification Visa authorizes the citizen’s family with a residence permit to reside in Portugal.|

 |D7 Visa||The Passive Income Visa is excellent for retirees and those with stable passive income every month.|

 |Golden Visa||The Golden Visa is essentially a Residence Permit for Investment Activity.
 It is granted to investors who have met certain conditions and invested in Portugal.
 They have the legal right to live and work in Portugal and receive an EU Passport.|

 So when are you coming to Portugal?

 It’s one of the last countries with this incredible benefit, and, to top it off, it’s a wonderful place to live in.

-If you need help moving or applying for a visa, do not hesitate to contact Viv Europe.
+If you need help moving or applying for a visa, feel free to contact Viv Europe.
 Our professionals are always ready to help people make their Portugal dream a reality.
+Happy planning!